openqasm/openqasm/README.md

 # OpenQASM
-Specs, examples and tools for the OPENQASM intermediate representation.
+Specs, examples and tools for the OpenQASM intermediate representation.

 ## Current version

 The latest version is: __2.0__

 ## About this project
-On this repository you'll find all the documentation related to the OPENQASM in PDF, including the sources to generate it.
+On this repository you'll find all the documentation related to the OpenQASM in PDF, including the sources to generate it.
 Also some useful OpenQASM examples.

 ### Language specs